Every client has a unique story. We explore, craft, and cultivate these stories with honesty, originality, and a little flair.

 Nothing is perfect, at least not initially.
 We accept this reality knowing that in order to get it right, an idea requires input, and even sometimes additional information and investigation.
 Quality design, like good parenting, is best achieved with nudges, not shoves.
 Make one version.
 Tweak and fine-tune as needed, and then make another.
 As each iteration evolves and improves, we move from a place of exploration and experimentation—poking, prodding, and learning—to full-on implementation and execution, eventually arriving at a finished product that inspires, educates, and excites.
 Regardless of whether we are creating something big, bold, and beautiful, or small, simple, and subtle, each project starts with a solid understanding of the context, and finishes with high attention to detail.

 Located in Seattle, Niedermeier Design is an independent creative studio founded in 2000 by Kurt Niedermeier.
 His award-winning work spans a range of clients covering a variety of industries and service categories, from local mom-n-pops to international non-profits, and most everything in between.
 Regardless of whether you are a novice brand looking to make a strong first impression, a challenger brand hoping to rise above the competition, or a non-profit seeking better ways to deliver on mission, he understands the critical role design plays in helping you get noticed, and the ongoing effort it takes to stay relevant.
-Depending on the type and nature of the assignment, his team of top-notch collaborators—creative thinkers, e-strategists, and production gurus—are ready to offer their input, insights and expertise to deliver world-class digital and design solutions.
+Depending on the type and nature of the assignment, his team of top-notch collaborators—creative thinkers, e-strategists, and production gurus—are ready to offer their input, insights and expertise at any point along the way to deliver world-class digital and design solutions.

 Whether it’s a global leader in philanthropy, a tech start-up, or a local small business, the courage to challenge cultural expectations is what brings excitement to the process, and the freedom to differentiate.
 We feel fortunate to have worked with some incredible people over the years, and been able to apply this philosophy to an array of brands.
 Here are a few: